ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 Here, whenever you log something in the backend, you also log also SecurityLevel.

-He gives an example for log on pages.
+He gives an example, SecurityEvent Authentication, for log on pages.

 ```csharp
 public static partial class SecurityEvent